zhangzh-pku/OM1/README.md

 	}
 ```

 Success!
 You have now used OM1 to run your first agent.
-You can see real time inputs and outputs in a web debug page at http://localhost:8000, and logging information in the terminal.

 Add `--debug` to see more logging information.

 ## Detailed Documentation

-More detailed documentation can be accessed at [docs.openmind.org](https://docs.openmind.org/introduction) and in this repo:
+More detailed documentation can be accessed at [docs.openmind.org](https://docs.openmind.org/introduction) and in this repo.

 Highlights: